Countly/countly-sdk-windows/README.md

 ##What's Countly?

-Countly is an innovative, real-time, open source mobile analytics application.
+[Countly](http://count.ly) is an innovative, real-time, open source mobile analytics application.
 It collects data from mobile devices, and visualizes this information to analyze mobile application usage and end-user behavior.
-There are two parts of Countly: the server that collects and analyzes data, and mobile SDK that sends this data (for iOS, Android, Windows Phone and Blackberry).
-Both parts are open source.
+There are two parts of Countly: the server that collects and analyzes data, and mobile SDK that sends this data.
+Both parts are open source with different licensing terms.

 This repository includes the SDK for Windows Phone.
 It's developed by [Tom Myles](mailto:tom.m935@gmail.com), [Devran Eroğul](mailto:devran@gmail.com) and [Orkun Senturk](mailto:orkun.senturk@8bitiz.com).